zicklag/docs-1/docs/app/content/items.md

+---
+description: The Item Page is a tailored form for managing Items and their Field values.
+This page also includes options for archiving, reverting, and commenting on the Item.
+readTime: 12 minutes
+---

 # Item Page

 > The Item Page is a tailored form for managing Items and their Field values.
 This page also includes options for